ArmadilloMike/imgxtension/README.txt

 I have only so far tested this on Brave and Chrome, it should run on most Chromium based browsers.
-First, once the file is unzipped, go to chrome://extensions/
+First, download the project into one folder, then go to chrome://extensions/

 Next, there should somewhere be a switch on the screen that says “Developer Mode”.
 Make sure that is checked to the ON position.